ruivieira/order-it-hw-app/README.md

 To access application, look into openshift to find the route for this application and you can access the app directly via that link.

+*Configuration for OpenShift*

+Additional configuration (except the default one in application-openshift.properties) can be found in src/main/fabric8
+- deployment.yml allos to configure overall setup including env variables, configmap, mount points etc
+- configmap.yml configures maven to be used by KIE - it's a custom settings.xml
+- data-pvc.yml defines simple persistence volume claim

 Login to application